EndPointCorp/end-point-blog/2020/10/30/electronic-messaging-staging-area.html.md

 ![Sunset](/blog/posts/2020/10/30/electronic-messaging-staging-area/emsa-banner.jpg)
 [Photo](https://flic.kr/p/pnRYaf) by [Lee Roberts](https://flic.kr/ps/2bXFPr), [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/)

-End Point has been involved in disease surveillance work for over a decade.
+End Point has been involved with developing disease surveillance software for over a decade.
 One component of that work is EMSA, short for “Electronic Messaging Staging Area”.

 The EMSA system we’re currently using was developed by a consortium of states led by Utah, Kansas, and Nevada.
-It is a PHP web application and can be hosted in the cloud or locally as you would any other PHP application.
+It is a PHP web application and can be hosted in the cloud or on-premises as you would any other PHP application.

 ### EMSA: